neetjn/ansible-transparent-env/README.md

 Ansible playbook to install personal tools required for my workspace, and setup my development environment.

 This project is a sub-project of the [JVM Development Environment](https://github.com/neetVeritas/jvm-development-environment).
-The Ansible plays described here will be applied to the Vagrant environment.

 These plays are only supported by Debian based distributions, and have only been tested on Trusty and Xenial.